Captain Lawrence Oates, British Explorer, Antarctica

 First Ascent, Eastern Pamirs, Zaalayski Khrebet.
 Kyrgyzstan

 Exploration in its purest sense and most traditional form is rarely felt, but we experienced it high on a ridge in the Zaalayskiy Khrebet Range.
 The mountain had no name.
 There was no map.
-All we knew was that to the right of us was China, to the left was Kyrgyzstan, and that the footprints were were making were the first in history.
+All we knew was that to the right of us was China, to the left was Kyrgyzstan, and that the footprints we were making were the first in history.
 Something profound was sprinting through our veins as we made our way to the summit of this previously unclimbed peak.
 Encountering the unknown so far from home and without a safety net is, at least to me, the essence of true adventure.

 Union Glacier, Antarctica